VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**November 8th, 2023**.
+**December 13th, 2023**.

-The challenge is about demographic data display.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-11-08).
+For the next webinar, we ask you to pick your favorite visualisation.
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-12-13).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays